 What does ‘total allowing’ mean?

-The phrase ‘total allowing’ means that you’re open to letting your mind be – without trying to contain it.
-Here you allow your mind to think, be silent, or move if it wishes.
+The phrase ‘total allowing’ means that you’re open to letting thoughts be – without trying to contain them.
+Here you allow the mind to think, be silent, or move if it wishes.
 You’re also open to any emotions and their activity.
-These pointers help you realise that total allowing means being free from any method to manage your thoughts.
-When you leave your mind this way, it expels its unwanted contents and balances itself.
+These pointers help you realise that total allowing means being free from any method of managing thoughts.
+When you leave the mind this way, it expels its unwanted contents and balances itself.

 The first step toward balance is to grow aware of your mind.
-Once you’re ready, you can put aside such practices.
-To find out if you’re ready to ‘allow’, note the thoughts that occur.
+This practice develops a stable base where the brain’s momentum cannot carry you away.
+To find out if you’re ready to ‘allow’, note the mind’s thoughts.
 Watch how your body reacts when these arise.
-Can you sense your thoughts and reactions?
+Can you sense its thoughts and reactions?
 If so, it’s time to drop mindful practices.
 From here, you let your mind think and feel as it wishes.
 This stage builds on the base of mindfulness and balances your life.
 In short, learn to become aware first, then move into total allowing.

 Each form of life energy moves towards balance – no matter how imbalanced or disturbed it is.
-This truth applies to your thoughts and emotions.
+This truth applies to both thoughts and emotions.
 To illustrate this, picture a still lake.
 Now imagine agitating the water by throwing stones onto its surface.
 What happens when you stop disturbing the lake this way?
 It becomes still by itself.
 Here, the lake is your mind in its natural, calm state.
-The act of throwing stones represents how you fuel your thoughts by fighting them.
+The act of throwing stones represents how you fuel thoughts by provoking them.
 Instead of engaging with your mind, let it be.
-The brain’s fuel for imbalance then exhausts.
-As a result, its energy calms and your mind balances itself.
+Once the excess momentum of thoughts settles, you can re-engage with the mind in a balanced manner.

 What are emotional triggers, and how do you deal with them?

 Emotional triggers are anything that causes a surge of feelings, thoughts, and emotions in your space.
-They serve the purpose of bringing your mind’s suppressed contents to the surface of your being.
+They serve to bring the mind’s suppressed contents to the surface of your attention.
 Once you understand how this takes place, you’re no longer afraid of anything that triggers specific thoughts.
-As a result, life’s wisdom has the space to transform your emotions.
-Here, mental pain leaves your mind.
+Such fearlessness transforms each of your emotions.
+Here, mental pain leaves the mind and body.

 The biggest test as you enter a state of allowing is when painful emotions arise.
 It’s common to suppress this content, rather than face, feel and allow it to pass.
-You cannot avoid your mind this way for long.
-At some point, your emotions gain so much mass and become impossible to ignore.
+You cannot avoid the mind this way for long periods.
+At some point, emotions gain so much mass and become impossible to ignore.
 This is life’s wisdom urging you to stop trying to subdue your mind.
-Life events, or something you see and hear, can trigger a landslide of feelings that hide dormant in your space.
+Life events, or something you see and hear, can trigger a landslide of feelings hiding dormant in your space.
 Instead of avoiding or suppressing this surge of emotions, allow them in full.
-Here, you face and move through emotional pain so it can transform or pass.
+You then face and move through emotional pain so it can transform or pass.

 If you feel aware and stable enough after a month of awareness practices, you can bring forth negative thoughts on purpose.
-For example, you picture a past or future image that triggers your emotions.
-You’re free to use methods like this a few times to cause a further release of feelings.
-After your emotions emerge during this practice, let them run their course.
+For example, you picture a past or future image that triggers certain emotions.
+Methods like this cause a further release of feelings.
+Do this daily for ten to fifteen minutes over several weeks, if you wish.
+When emotions emerge during this practice, let them run their course and pass.

-As you grant your mind its freedom, you face triggers more often.
+As you grant the mind its freedom, triggers arise more often.
 View these as chances to release more of your mind’s suppressed content.
 Here, life moves you through what’s needed to unearth such emotions.
-Once your mind releases most of this matter, it faces fewer triggers.
+Once the mind releases most of this matter, it faces fewer triggers.
 In effect, you become free of mental pain.

 How does the phase of release work?

 The phase of release works by expelling your mind’s unwanted contents and allowing them to resolve.
 Learn how this stage unfolds and you find it easier to go through its various cycles with less worry.
-Once it comes to a close, you sense relief, as your mind is free from the past.
+Once this phase ends, the mind frees itself from past baggage and pain.

 To make sense of how the phase of release works, imagine a volcano erupting.
 This event happens when molten rock rises from below the earth’s surface.
 Gas bubbles or steam then cause an increase in pressure.
 If this stress becomes too high, the volcano erupts.
 Here, its contents such as gas, steam, ash and rock expel into the atmosphere.
 This example shows the volcano as your mind.
-The gas, steam, ash and rock are your thoughts.
-If they gain too much mass and pressure, they erupt as bouts of mental and physical pain.
+The gas, steam, ash and rock are its thoughts and emotions.
+If they gain too much mass and pressure, they erupt as bouts of mental pain.
 In short, the phase of release is when your mind expels its surplus material, like a volcano erupting.

-As your mind releases its unwanted contents, its hidden cycles and layers arise.
+As the mind releases its unwanted contents, its hidden cycles and layers arise.
 This process continues until each shred of imbalance comes to the surface and leaves.
-To understand this, draw your attention back to the volcano example.
+To understand this, draw attention back to the volcano example.
 At the end of several eruptions, what happens when the expelled steam and gas meet the air?
 They soon disperse and cool.
-The volcano then stops erupting and calms.
+The volcano then stops erupting and calms by itself.
 In a similar way, your thoughts slow and the mind settles once it’s done releasing its excess contents.
 This course often takes place several times as each layer and cycle of imbalance release.

-Don’t mistake this phase as a ‘feel-good’ practice and accept the periods of unrest.
+Don’t mistake this phase as a ‘feel-good’ practice.
+On occasion, you will experience periods of unrest.
 When these happen, accept them as part of the process rather than relapses.
-In time, this phase ends and your mind becomes free.
+In time, this phase ends, and the mind becomes free.

 Is there a practice that can help you understand the process?

-There is a simple practice to help you understand the phase of release.
-This exercise involves sitting in silence while you let your mind have its full freedom.
+There is a simple practice to help understand the phase of release.
+This exercise involves sitting in silence while letting the mind have its full freedom.
 An ideal time span for this method is 20 – 30 minutes every day for 1-2 months.
 If you’re unsure how to let go, this optional exercise provides insight and experience.
 In short, it helps you to relax and let life’s wisdom balance your body and mind.